decaying splendour and PLENTY of Ostalgie

 After a comprehensive tour of Halle Neustadt and its many GDR-era wonders, we’ll drive to the nearby city of Leipzig, a major industrial and cultural centre of the former GDR and one of the most significant places in the whole history of Germany.

-We'll enjoy an evening tour around this extremely interesting and highly educated East German town, that still today plays a leading role in the country's academic panorama.
+We'll enjoy a late-afternoon Socialist-themed drive around this extremely interesting and highly educated East German town, that has always played a leading role in the country’s history, economy and culture.

 Dinner and overnight in Leipzig.

 DAY 6 - Leipzig, Karl-Marx-Stadt and Dresden

-In the morning we'll have a quick tour around Leipzig and its socialist outskirts, before eventually heading to one of the most significant places of the whole GDR: Karl-Marx-Stadt, a nostalgic industrial town that homaged the philosophical father of modern communism with a giant statue dominating over the main square.
+After breakfast we'll move to Karl-Marx-Stadt, a nostalgic industrial town that homaged the philosophical father of modern communism with a giant statue dominating over the main square.

 After lunch, we'll head to Dresden crossing some truly melancholic Ostalgie-landscapes along the way.

 DAY 7 - Flight back home or transfer to further destinations

 After enjoying a last GDR-style breakfast together we'll take care of your transfer to the airport/train station of your choice.

 For those wishing to take the train: we will arrange a free-of-charge transfer to Dresden central station.